Kernel Mode Heap Corruption BSoD: What is it & How to Fix

 KERNEL-mode-heap kernel mode heap corruption

-But what does this mean exactly and most importantly why does BSoD happen?
+But what does this mean exactly, and most importantly why does BSoD happen?
 Let’s take a closer look.

 What causes heap corruption?

-First thing first, a Kernel Mode is one of the CPU operating modes (the other is simply the user mode).
+First, a Kernel Mode is one of the CPU operating modes (the other is simply the user mode).
 By default, processes running in kernel mode have no restrictions in controlling the hardware.

 But even so, you can stumble across unexpected errors (also called Kernel Mode traps).
 The heap can get corrupted due to different reasons, some of the most common ones being the following: